Charity declares ‘national childhood emergency’ amid concerns about online harm

 The charity said anyone with concerns can contact its confidential support line for help on 08000 28 22 33, or on webchat at www.childrenfirst.org.uk.

-The Truth About Youth survey was carried out from September 2024 to January 2025 with the support of the People’s Postcode Lottery.
+The research was carried out through Young Scot’s Truth About Youth survey, which ran from September 2024 to January 2025 with the support of the People’s Postcode Lottery.

 Scotland’s children’s minister Natalie Don-Innes said: “While regulation of the internet is reserved to the UK Government, we have engaged extensively on the Online Safety Act to strengthen protections for young people.